devonzuegel/devonzuegel.com/src/documents/pages/projects.html.md

 ![right-md](http://bookshow.blurb.com/bookshow/cache/P2866696/md/cover_2.jpeg)

 My brother Jeffrey was born with Cerebral Palsy and is on the autistic spectrum.
-Life with Jeffrey is challenging for both of us because he doesn’t always communicate effectively in the conventional way, in “English.”
+Life with Jeffrey is challenging for both of us because he doesn't always communicate effectively in the conventional way, in “English.”
 However, he has found alternative modes with the help of his team of teachers, therapists, family, and friends.

 In my junior year in high school, I became fascinated with his growing ability to communicate in non-conventional ways and decided to devote several months to learning more about this process.
 After conducting extensive interviews and reading further into psychology and cognitive science, I published a documentary book called In Other Words about how he and his team discovers and develops those alternatives.